 Examples include but are not limited to:

-* Confirmed diagnosis of CD123 + B-ALL without extramedullary lesions that have no available (or are ineligible) therapy with known clinical benefit.
+• Adult and Pediatric arms and escalation part only: Confirmed diagnosis of CD123+ B-ALL without extramedullary lesions that have no available (or are ineligible) therapy with known clinical benefit.

-* For participants in Cohort A: Participants meeting inclusion criteria for AML patients that have been primary refractory (PIF) to prior induction treatment or who have had ER occurring 6 months or less after an initial remission on prior induction treatment.
+• For participants in Cohort A: Participants meeting inclusion criteria for AML participants that have been primary refractory (PIF) to prior induction treatment or who have had ER occurring 6 months or less after an initial remission on prior induction treatment.

-* For participants in Cohort B: Participants meeting inclusion criteria for AML patients that have had late relapse (LR), occurring more than 6 months after an initial remission on prior induction treatment.
+• For participants in Cohort B: Participants meeting inclusion criteria for AML participants that have had late relapse (LR), occurring more than 6 months after an initial remission on prior induction treatment.

 Exclusion Criteria:

-* Evidence of active central nervous system leukemia at the time of enrollment as evidenced by cytology or pathology.
+• Evidence of active central nervous system leukemia at the time of enrollment as evidenced by cytology or pathology.
+Except for participants aged 1 to 17 years, central nervous system 1 disease (CNS1) and CNS2 disease are allowed.

-* Prior HSCT with relapse beyond 3 months or prior CAR-T therapy in B-ALL with relapse beyond 2 months may be included only if off immunosuppression for a minimum of 4 weeks and no evidence of GVHD.
+• Prior HSCT with relapse beyond 3 months or prior CAR-T therapy in B-ALL with relapse beyond 2 months may be included only if off immunosuppression for a minimum of 4 weeks and no evidence of graft-versus-host disease (GVHD).

 The above information is not intended to contain all considerations relevant to a potential participation in a clinical trial.